llaske/sugarizer/CONTRIBUTING.md

 Please note there is <u>no need to ask permission to work on an issue</u>.
 You should check for pull requests linked to an issue you are addressing; if there are none, then assume nobody has done anything.
 Begin to fix the problem, test, make your commits, push your commits, then make a pull request.
 These practices allow the competition of ideas and give priority to meritocracy.

-Thanks in advance for your contribution.
+Thanks in advance for your contribution and to become a member of Sugarizer community!